 Clinical Relevance – Hyperkalaemia

-In hyperkalaemia, initially the raised extracellular K+ makes the environment outside the cell more positive.
-This increases the driving force for Na+ entry during fast depolarisation as it is repelled by the positive charges on K+.
+In hyperkalaemia, the raised extracellular K+ makes the environment outside the cell more positive and decreases the resting membrane potential.
+This increases the driving force for Na+ entry during fast depolarisation as it is repelled by the positive charges of K+.
 The extra K+ outside also increases the driving force for K+ entry during repolarisation.
 This makes repolarisation happen quicker.
 This may cause tachycardia in the short term.

-Eventually the cell will re-equilibrate moving closer to the new EK.
-As hyperkalaemia makes EK less negative, this moves the membrane potential closer to threshold.
+Eventually, the cell will re-equilibrate moving closer to the new EK.
+As hyperkalaemia makes EK less negative, this moves the membrane potential closer to the threshold.

 Clinical Relevance – Hypokalaemia

-In hypokalaemia, initially the lower extracellular K+ reduces the driving for for Na+ entry in fast depolarisation as there are fewer positive charges outside the cell.
+In hypokalaemia, the lower extracellular K+ reduces the driving force for Na+ entry in fast depolarisation as there are fewer positive charges outside the cell (increased resting membrane potential).
 Less K+ outside the cell also reduces the driving force for K+ entry during repolarisation.
 This makes repolarisation take longer.
-This causes bradycardia in the short term.
+Therefore, this causes bradycardia in the short term.

-Eventually the cell will re-equilibrate moving closer to the new EK.
-Hypokalaemia makes the EK more negative so this moves the membrane potential further from threshold.
+Eventually, the cells will re-equilibrate and move closer to the new EK.
+Hypokalaemia makes the EK more negative so this moves the membrane potential further from the threshold.